ansys/pyaedt/doc/source/API/SetupTemplatesIcepak.rst

 ===============================

 This section lists all setup templates with their default values and keys available in Icepak.
 Please note that Icepak parameters contains spaces.
-In order to use them as arguments of create_setup method same parameters have to be used without spaces.
+In order to use them as arguments of ``"create_setup"`` method same parameters have to be used without spaces.
 You can edit a setup after it is created.
 Here is an example: